melc/catalog/README.md

     `python3.5 application.py`

+- Open browser and type in `localhost:8000`

-## Steps of Installation and Configuration on Apache with AWS Lightsail Ubuntu 16.04 LTS
+## Installation and Configuration on Apache With AWS Lightsail Ubuntu 16.04 LTS
 ### 1. Set up AWS Lightsail
 - Create an account on *http://aws.amazon.com*
-- On AWS Managament Console select Lightsail
+- On AWS Managament Console select *Lightsail*
-- Choose OS only Ubuntu 16.04 LTS
+- Choose *OS only* and *Ubuntu 16.04 LTS*
-- Change SSH key pair from default to a new ssh key pairs and download to your host machine
+- Create a new SSH key pairs in lieu of default one and download to your host machine with the file extension .pem
-- Create Instance and Static IP, attach static ip to instance
+- Create *Instance* and *Static IP*, attach static ip to instance

 ### 2. Configure the Firewall (Change ssh port from 22 to 2200)
-- Open the file /etc/ssh/sshd_config on host machine, change the port number 22 to 2200.
+- Open the file */etc/ssh/sshd_config* on virtual machine, change the port number 22 to 2200.
-- Click on the button "Connect using SSH", and execute the following commands on virtual machine
+- On AWS lightsail main page, click on the button *Connect using SSH*, and execute the following commands on virtual machine
     ```
     sudo service ssh restart
     sudo ufw status